 The room is small, bright, and busy in a way that usually feels controlled rather than frantic.
 Standing room only keeps the rhythm moving, and the team seems built for it: quick, friendly, and comfortable with the daily queue.
 It feels like a place people return to on purpose, not by accident.

-Patricia is shortlisted because it gives the CBD a coffee bar that is narrow, serious, and still personable.
-The room is built for an in-and-out cup, but the roasting depth means it does not feel minor.
+Patricia gives the CBD a coffee bar that is narrow, serious, and still personable.
+The room is built for an in-and-out cup, but the house roasting and exacting brew menu keep it from feeling minor.
 On a weekday, when you want one strong stop and no fuss, this is still one of Melbourne's clearest answers.